 For people using donor sperm to get pregnant, sperm banks maintain donor profiles that provide basic information such as racial origin, skin color, height, weight, eye color, and blood group.
 Some sperm banks also require donors to provide medical histories.
 Depending on whether a patient chooses an anonymous donation or an open identity, the child will have the option to contact the donor in the future.

 Illume Fertility works with select sperm banks that meet meticulous screening standards and offer the diversity and range sought by moms-to-be of all backgrounds.

-Are you interested in learning more about your sperm donation options?
-Contact us today and let our GayParentsToBe team assist you in finding the right sperm bank and sperm donor for you and your partner.
+Are you interested in learning more about choosing donor sperm, or your options moving forward?
+Contact us today and let our Gay Parents To Be team assist you in finding the right sperm bank and sperm donor for you.